SHAPING ELITE SCHOLARS

 Hope Academy uses a Schoolwide Enrichment Program (SEP) to elevate learning for all scholars.
-The SEP promotes the use of gifted outcomes for ALL scholars, in contrast the traditional practice of giving gifted students access to learning experiences that are different from those of non-gifted students.
+The SEP promotes the use of gifted outcomes for ALL scholars, in contrast to the traditional practice of giving gifted students access to learning experiences that are different from those of non-gifted students.
 We believe that all scholars benefit from these non-traditional approaches to learning.

 Classroom and enrichment activities enhance the integration of advanced content and individual scholars' interests, emphasizing higher level thinking skills, problem solving, critical thinking skills, research skills, personal growth and human relations exercises, leadership skills, and creative expression.
 Enrichment classes include music, visual arts, German, Spanish, leadership, computer science, and physical education.
 These classes compliment the standard courses, which include math, science, social studies, English, and reading.
 Gifted outcomes are also used in planning standard course instruction.

 “Gifted learners need learning experiences that are rich.
 That is, they need learning experiences that are organized by key concepts and principles of a discipline rather than by facts.
 They need content that is relevant to their lives, activities that cause them to process important ideas at a high level, and products that cause them to grapple with meaningful problems and pose defensible solutions.
 They need classrooms that are respectful to them, provide both structure and choice, and help them achieve more than they thought they could.
 These are needs shared by all learners, not just those who are gifted.”

 --Carol Ann Tomlinson, Ed.
 D. The University of Virginia